athackst/mkdocs-simple-plugin/docker/README.md

 | `--user $(id -u):$(id -g)` | [recommended] Run the docker container with the current user and group.     |
 | `--rm`                     | [optional] remove the docker image after it finishes running.               |
 | `-it`                      | [optional] run in an interactive terminal.                                  |
 <!-- markdownlint-enable MD038 -->

-The docker image by default runs `mkdocs serve`.
+The docker image runs `mkdocs serve` by default.

 ## Set up a command-line alias